crs4/pydoop/docs/tutorial/mapred_api.rst

 the chosen reducer ID --- in the ``[0, ..., n_red-1]`` range --- as
 the return value.

-The :class:`~pydoop.mapreduce.api.Combiner` is functionally identical to a reducer, but it is run locally, on the key-value stream output by a single mapper.
+The combiner is functionally identical to a reducer, but it is run locally, on the key-value stream output by a single mapper.
 Although nothing prevents the combiner from processing values differently from the reducer, the former, provided that the reduce function is